 The Huron Learning Center preschool programs believe in including children with special needs.
 Whenever appropriate, students with differing abilities are integrated with special needs children of their own age.

 Are you concerned about your child's development?Project find is the obligation of local schools to refer as early as possible all children, youth, and young adults with disabilities who may be eligible for special educational services through Michigan’s Administrative Rules for Special Education and the Individuals with Disabilities Education Act Part B. Our role at Huron ISD is to support this child find mandate.

-Lisa Klein, Project Find Evaluator, and Phyllis Yoder, Early On Coordinator, are the friendly and supportive professionals that families first encounter.
+Sara Pitt, Project Find Evaluator, and Phyllis Yoder, Early On Coordinator, are the friendly and supportive professionals that families first encounter.
 A variety of other specialists are also available, including School Social Worker, Speech-Language Pathologist, Early Childhood Special Education Teacher, Occupational Therapist, Physical Therapist, and School Psychologist.
 The team considers the disability and unique needs of children and responds with recommendations or plans for service.

 Project Find is devoted to helping parents, and people who work with families, such as physicians, or other agency professionals, to connect with the special educational services that may be needed.
 In Michigan, eligible children, youth, and young adults may receive special educational services from birth through 25 years of age.